Sreenidhi17/deno-and-typescript/README.md

 * I would be working on Deno and TypeScript of topics:

- Installation Set Up the environment for deno
+ 1. Set Up the environment for deno

-- which involes the the dowload, installation

- Implementation
+ 2. Implementation

 -> Using the TypeScript